paoli-a/MaProchaineRecette/README_en.md

 #### Frontend

-Then, in another terminal, install the frontend:
+Then, in another terminal, install the frontend and therefore also if necessary Yarn (`npm install --global yarn`):

 ```bash
 cd ma-prochaine-recette/frontend/